Tunchiie/Data_Science_Project_Template/docs/file_tree.md

 │    │   │   ├── 📂4_2_Model_Building          <- Model building, creating the model architecture and training the model.                                                  |
 │    │   │   └── 📂4_3_Model_Evaluating        <- Model evaluation, performance metrics, tuning and model selection.                                                       |
 │    │   ├── 📂5_Report_Issuing                <- Report issuing, graphing, and description of the results.                                                                |
-│    │   ├── 📂6_App_Deployment                <- App deployment, creating a web app for the project via Flask, Streamlit, Dash, FastAPI or Django.                        |
+│    │   ├── 📂6_Api                           <- Api for database access on the web app.                                                                                  |
-│    │   └── 📂7_Api                           <- Api for database access on the web app.                                                                                  |
+│    │   └── 📂7_App_Deployment                <- App deployment, creating a web app for the project via Flask, Streamlit, Dash, FastAPI or Django.                        |
 │    ├── 📂reports                             <- Generated analysis as HTML, PDF, LaTeX, etc.                                                                             |
 │    │   ├── 📂dump                            <- Dump of the report files.                                                                                                |
 │    │   └── 📂images                          <- Generated graphics and figures to be used in reporting and story telling.                                                |
 │    ├── 📂requirements                        <- The requirements needed for reproducing the analysis environment, including packages, python version, etc.               |
-│    ├── 📂environment                         <- Enviroment variables eventually used in the analysis depending on the project.                                           |
+│    ├── 📂env                                 <- Enviroment variables eventually used in the analysis depending on the project.                                           |
 │    └── 📂src                                 <- Source code for the project putting into practice what was discovered on notebooks in an app or api.                     |
 │        ├── 📜__init__.py                     <- Makes src an importable Python module.                                                                                   |
 │        ├── 📂1_data_collection               <- Data collection obtained via Kaggle/API/Scraping/Download.                                                               |